Telefonica/check-license-compliance/README.md

         uses: Telefonica/check-license-compliance@v1
         with:
           config-file: "check-licenses.config.yml"
-          # Properties with preference over values defined in any other place
+          # Properties defined at input first level will have preference over values defined in any other place
           reporter: "markdown"
           log: "debug"
           allow-warnings: true
           # This will extend the values in the configuration file
           config: |
-            licenses:
-              allowed:
-                - Apache-2.0
-                - MIT
+            {
+              "licenses": {
+                "allowed": ["Apache-2.0", "MIT"]
+              },
-            allowWarnings: false
+              "allowWarnings": false
+            }
 ```

 ## How it works